paulkarpenko/us-code-ui/uscode/title-20-education/chapter-003-smithsonian-institution-national-museums-and-art-galleries.md

 ### Statutory Notes

 #### References in Text
 The Congressional Budget Act, referred to in section catchline, probably means the Congressional Budget Act of 1974, which is titles I through IX of Pub.
 L. 93–344, July 12, 1974, 88 Stat.
-297, as amended.
-For complete classification of this Act to the Code, see Short Title note set out under [section 621 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section621&num=0&edition=prelim), The Congress, and Tables.
+297. For complete classification of this Act to the Code, see Short Title note set out under [section 621 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section621&num=0&edition=prelim), The Congress, and Tables.

 <a id="section-80r-8"></a>